-Mint Mobile vs. Republic Wireless How much data do you use?
+Mint Mobile vs. Republic Wireless: How much data do you use?

-Wi-Fi is virtually everywhere now, so a lot of people will be able to stay connected for the vast majority of their day without touching their data plan at work, home, and even in their car.
+Wi-Fi is virtually everywhere now, so a lot of people will be able to stay connected for the vast majority of their day without touching their data plan at work, at home, and even in their car.
 If this is the case, you might not even need Mint Mobile's smallest 4GB allotment of data.
-Republic Wireless is the perfect fit for this type of user and even though the price of data can add up if they're away from Wi-Fi, it might still even out over the year.
+Republic Wireless is the perfect fit for this type of user, and even though the price of data can add up if they're away from Wi-Fi, it might still even out over the year.

 |Mint Mobile||Republic Wireless|